 For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.
 Does this framework require Communication achievement above the minimum SASW requirement?
-YES $\boxtimes$ NO $\square$

-If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

-Minimum Level 3 in Communication

-Application of Number

-For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
+YES \square NO \bowtie If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Application of Number For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.
 Does this framework require Application of Number achievement above the minimum SASW requirement?
-YES DO

-If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required:

-Enter alternative grade/level requirements and reasons here.

-Inclusion of Digital Literacy (ICT)

-Digital Literacy (ICT) is an optional framework requirement.
+YES \square NO \boxtimes If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Inclusion of Digital Literacy (ICT) Digital Literacy (ICT) is an optional framework requirement.

 Is Digital Literacy a requirement in this framework?
+YES \Box

-YES $\square$ NO $\square$
+NO

+\boxtimes